 - Use a large thermal store / buffer tank to reduce heat pump cycling.

-- Design the heat pump to work down to 5° C external temperature, then at that point assistance would be provided from a conventional heating system.
+- Design the heat pump to work down to 5° C external river temperature

 - Use underfloor heating where possible or increase the radiator area by 50%.